presbrey/nvidia-munin-plugin/README.md

 ## Acknowledgments

-- Thanks to the Nvidia team for providing the `nvidia-smi` tool.
+- Thanks to the NVIDIA team for providing the `nvidia-smi` tool.
 - Inspired by various Munin plugins in the community.

 ## Author